bootique/bootique-jersey-client/README.md

 # bootique-jersey-client

 Integrates JAX-RS-based HTTP client in [Bootique](http://bootique.io) with support for various types of server authentication (BASIC, OAuth2, etc.).
+Allows to configure multiple client runtime parameters, as well as define server URL endpoints.
 Implementation is built on top of [Jersey](https://jersey.java.net/) and Grizzly connector.

 ## Quick Start